-Accumulation of Ca, Mg and K in biomass made up the dominant sink.
-Since deposition and measured depletion of extractable Ca, K and Mg in the soil did not balance this sink, substantial missing sources, here estimated as an apparent weathering rate, were needed to reach a balance.
-Using the alternative weathering estimates by PROFILE and the depletion method in the base cation budget resulted in even larger estimated depletion in the soil to balance the sinks than was actually measured.
-Uncertainties in estimating soil changes were probably significant, since the estimates of soil depletion were based on two single measurements over 12 years and the extraction procedures were not identical over time.
-Nevertheless, the changes observed in extractable Ca stocks in the soil are in line with observations over 22 years of aggrading Norway spruce forests by Zetterberg et al. (2016), who reported exchangeable Ca depletion rates of 5-11 and 23-39 mmol_c m-2 yr-1 for sites in south-western and northern Sweden, respectively.
+Accumulation in biomass was the dominant sink for Ca, Mg and K, and this term in the BC budget was considered to be of moderate to high quality (Table 5).
+The changes observed in extractable Ca stocks in the soil were considered more uncertain (Table 5), but they are consistent with observations over 22 years of aggrading Norway spruce forests by Zetterberg et al. (2016), who reported exchangeable Ca depletion rates of 5-11 and 23-39 mmol_c m-2 yr-1 for sites in southwestern and northern Sweden, respectively.
 The higher value for the northern site reflected higher Ca saturation in the soil.
-The corresponding values for Asa and Flakaliden were larger, but of similar magnitude (34.5 and 40.5 mmolc m-2 yr-1, respectively).
-Brandtberg and Olsson (2012) studied the same sites as Zetterberg et al. (2016) over a 10year period and found a general minor increase in extractable K soil stocks and a substantial decrease in the Ca stocks, a result much similar to the findings of the present study.
-The results therefore suggest that other sources of nutrient base cations exist in the soil, apart from weathering ($W{\text{depletion}}$, W{profile}) and depletion of ammoniumchloride-extractable base cation stocks.
-Regarding K, fixed or structural K in clay minerals provides a dynamic pool of K that is not included in modelled weathering or in NH4Cl-extractable K (Simonsson et al., 2016).
-Regarding Ca and Mg, dissolution from non-crystalline/amorphous compounds can be an important source in soils depleted of these elements (Van der Heijden et al., 2017).
+The corresponding values for Asa and Flakaliden were larger, but of similar magnitude (34.5 and 40.5 mmol_c m-2 yr-1, respectively).
+Brandtberg and Olsson (2012) studied the same sites as Zetterberg et al. (2016) over a 10-year period and found a general minor increase in exchangeable K soil stocks and a substantial decrease in the Ca stocks, a result very similar to the findings of the present study.